 We like the Kurgo Core Cooling Vest for Dogs because the lovely blue colour doubles as a reflective panel against the sun’s heat.
 It’s lightweight, so it won’t get in the way while your pooch is running around and uses evaporative technology to keep them cool.

 This vest features adjustable buckles on the side, along with a reversible zipper for secure leash attachment.
 Kurgo’s vest is machine washable and comes in several different sizes!

 3. Canada Pooch Chill Seeker Best Cooling Vest

-The Canada Pooch Chill Seeker Cooling Harness is another lightweight option that utilizes the evaporation cooling technology as opposed to chemical coolants, with an added mesh layer for air circulation.
+The Canada Pooch Chill Seeker Cooling Vest is another lightweight option that utilizes the evaporation cooling technology as opposed to chemical coolants, with an added mesh layer for air circulation.